jobs-github/slothjson/doc/en/schema/field_name.md

 **Parent:** [member](member.md)

-To specify the name of field. **Duplicated names are not allowed in the same object** .
+Used to describe the name of a C++ object field. **Duplicate names are not allowed within the same object**.

 [Previous](../schema.md)